brianjohnson555/HapticDisplay/README.md

 video frame, with the size (4,7) corresponding to the HASELs of the haptic display, and each element of the (4,7) array will range from 0 (least intense) to 1 (most intense).
 Through the haptic mapping, these intensities will be converted into periods and duty cycles for USB transfer.
 - `sequence` = Python list which is a sequence of the haptic output/video frames.
 E.g. the variable `intensity_sequence` is a sequential list of intensity arrays, with the first item being the intensity of the first frame.
-`packet_sequence` is a sequential list of packets to send to USB
+Sequence implies time dependence.
+E.g. `packet_sequence` is a sequential list of packets to send to USB

 ## How to contribute/code conventions